Clone High's Gandhi Controversy, Explained | Attack of the Fanboy

 Like every other teenage character in Clone High, Gandhi is a self-aware clone of the famous historical figure he shares his name with.
 Serving as the show’s primary form of comedy relief, Clone High‘s version of Gandhi was a hyperactive party animal who jumped at any opportunity to let loose.
 Whenever he was alone with his best friend Abraham “Abe” Lincoln, however, Gandhi was shown to be deeply insecure about his status as a clone and terrified that he would never be able to live up to his genetic template’s legacy.

 Unfortunately, While Gandhi quickly became a fan-favorite amongst Clone High‘s growing audience, he would eventually become the epicenter of an unexpected controversy.
-While the first season of Clone High only aired in Canada and the United States on Teletoon and MTV, the existence of Clone High eventually became known to India through an unrelated incident involving an unflattering depiction of Gandhi being featured in an issue of the adult magazine Maxim.
+While the first season of Clone High only aired in Canada and the United States on Teletoon and MTV, the show’s existence eventually became known to India through an unrelated incident involving an unflattering depiction of Gandhi that was featured in an issue of the adult magazine Maxim.
 As one would expect, Clone High’s take on the man who led the campaign that won India’s independence from the British Empire soon sparked outrage.

 Related: Why Is Andrea Riseborough’s Oscar Nomination Controversial?
 ‘To Leslie’ Possible Rule Violation Explained